paulanthonywilson/basic_auth/README.md

 ## Testing controllers with Basic Auth

-This is still an evolving process for me, but my current approach is to keep the basic auth credentials stored as environment variables, and reference these variables in both the plug declaration, and in the tests.
+This is still an evolving process for me, but my current approach is to keep the basic auth credentials stored inside the phoenix config files e.g. `config/dev.exs`, and reference these variables in both the plug declaration, and in the tests.

 ### Store credentials in config